mspnp/aks-baseline/05-bootstrap-prep.md

 - Azure Container Registry is populated with images your cluster will need as part of its bootstrapping process.
 - Log Analytics is deployed and Azure Container Registry platform logging is configured.
 This workspace will be used by your cluster as well.

-The role of this pre-existing Azure Container Registry instance is made more prominant when we think about cluster bootstrapping.
+The role of this pre-existing Azure Container Registry instance is made more prominent when we think about cluster bootstrapping.
 That is the process that happens after Azure resource deployment of the cluster, but before your first workload lands in the cluster.
-The cluster will be bootstrapped *immedately and automatically* after resource deployment, which means you'll need Azure Container Registry in place to act as your official OCI artifact repository for required images and Helm charts used in that bootstrapping process.
+The cluster will be bootstrapped *immediately and automatically* after resource deployment, which means you'll need Azure Container Registry in place to act as your official OCI artifact repository for required images and Helm charts used in that bootstrapping process.

 ### Bootstrapping method